tgogos/d3js_graph_tests/README.md

 # Graph tool similar to Juju-GUI using D3.js

  - The idea is to be able to add/delete nodes and connect/disconnect them.
- - Folders 1.{...} through 4{...} where the intermediate steps till the final result (5) as I was trying to find my way on how to use d3.js.
+ - Folders 1.{...} through 4{...} were the intermediate steps till the final result (5) as I was trying to find my way on how to use d3.js.
+ - If you want to serve it with a tiny web server and `Go` is available on your system you can use the `server.go` file.
+Run it with:

+        go run server.go

 ## Functionality: